 - When a synchronous replica fails, one of the asynchronous replicas becomes a synchronous replica.

 - When the master is changed, the replication source for all replica hosts automatically switches to the new master host.
-The master can be changed automatically as a result of a failure, as well as manually.
+The master can be changed not only automatically as a result of a failure, but also manually.

 For more information about selecting a synchronous replica, see Selecting a synchronous replica.